 Crate training can be helpful for some dogs if they learn that the crate is their safe place to go when left alone.
 However, for other dogs, the crate can cause added stress and anxiety.
 In order to determine whether or not you should try using a crate, monitor your dog’s behavior during crate training and when he’s left in the crate while you’re home.
 If he shows signs of distress (heavy panting, excessive salivation, frantic escape attempts, persistent howling or barking), crate confinement isn’t the best option for him.
 Instead of using a crate, you can try confining your dog to one room behind a baby gate.

 Provide Plenty of “Jobs” for Your Dog to Do

 Providing lots of physical and mental stimulation is a vital part of treating many behavior problems, especially those involving anxiety.
 Exercising your dog’s mind and body can greatly enrich his life, decrease stress and provide appropriate outlets for normal dog behaviors.
 Additionally, a physically and mentally tired dog doesn’t have much excess energy to expend when he’s left alone.
 To keep your dog busy and happy, try the following suggestions:

 - Give your dog at least 30 minutes of aerobic activity (for example, running and swimming) every day.
 Try to exercise your dog right before you have to leave him by himself.
 This might help him relax and rest while you’re gone.

 - Play fun, interactive games with your dog, such as fetch and tug-of-war.
-To learn more about these games, please see our articles, Teaching Your Dog to Play Fetch.

 - Take your dog on daily walks and outings.
 Take different routes and visit new places as often as possible so that he can experience novel smells and sights.